Media Production and Journalism

 Are you a news and information junkie?
 Do you enjoy learning about new things and sharing them with others?
-If so, create headlines in your career by majoring in journalism and electronic media.
+If so, create headlines in your career by majoring in media production and journalism.

 About

-This major prepares students for careers in journalism and audio/visual and digital production.
+This major prepares students for careers in media production (audio/visual and digital) and journalism.
 A mix of theoretical and practical classes enable the students to deal with an ever-changing media landscape.
 Students use state-of-the-art facilities and technologies to produce winning projects.

 Why Journalism and Electronic Media is in Demand: